Latha Venkataraman

 Latha Venkataraman is a physicist.
-She is a professor of applied physics and chemistry at Columbia University.
+She is a professor of applied physics and chemistry at the Institute of Science and Technology Austria (ISTA).

 Biography

 Venkataraman completed her BSc in Physics at Massachusetts Institute of Technology in 1993, followed by Masters and PhD degrees at Harvard University.
 Her thesis was titled Electronic properties of one-dimensional conductors: A study of molybdenum selenide molecular wires and was completed under Charles Lieber.